fico-xpress/XpressAPI.jl/README.md

-# XpressAPI - A package for low-level access to the Xpress C API
+# XpressAPI - A package for low-level access to FICO® Xpress Solver C API

-This package provides access to the Xpress C functions from Julia.
-While (in theory) any C function can be directly accessed from Julia, this is sometimes cumbersome and errorprone since for every call you have to know and specify the exact prototype of the C function, have to jump through some hoops for handling output arguments, have to perform error checking, etc.
+This package provides access from Julia to Xpress Solver C functions.
+While (in theory) any C function can be directly accessed from Julia, this is sometimes cumbersome and error-prone since for every call you must know and specify the exact prototype of the C function.

-The goal of this package is to simplify this as much as possible.
-As a consequence, the package provides a Julia function/method wrapper for every C function.
+Consequently, this package provides a Julia function wrapper for every C function.

 The goal of this package is *not* to provide a full-fledged Julia API or even a modeling API.
 These things can be built on top of this package.

 ## Installation

-XpressAPI does not provide Xpress binaries, a proper Xpress installion is needed to use this package.
-Please visit https://community.fico.com/s/optimization for further details.
+XpressAPI does not provide Xpress Solver binaries.
+If you do not have any recent installation of FICO Xpress, download the free [Xpress Community Edition] (https://www.fico.com/en/fico-xpress-community-license) after creating a user account.
+By downloading, you agree to the Community License terms of the [Xpress Shrinkwrap License Agreement](https://community.fico.com/s/contentdocument/06980000002h0i5AAA).
+See the [licensing options overview](https://community.fico.com/s/fico-xpress-optimization-licensing-optio) for additional details and information about obtaining a paid license.

 Ensure that the `XPRESSDIR` license variable is set to the install location by checking the output of:
 ```julia